carpentries-i18n/i18n/README.md

 Before translating any material, please make sure you comply with the [Guidelines for Translators](TranslatorGuidelines.md) and read the [Rules of Conduct](rules.md).

+We encourage translators to [join our slack channel](https://r-wakalang.herokuapp.com/), #swcarpentry in the Tokyo.R workspace.
+This is a great place to ask any questions you may have about the workflow.

 ## Purpose

 The repository is intended to host the files and tools need to facilitate translations of the [Software Carpentry](https://software-carpentry.org/) lessons